-I love sandbox games and urban horror, and at that intersection sits the absolutely stellar PbtA RPG Urban Shadows.
+I love sandbox games and urban horror, and at that intersection sits the absolutely stellar PbtA RPG Urban Shadows (paid link).

 I expected Urban Shadows to be good at facilitating sandbox play, but I wasn’t prepared for just how good it is.
 Since the proof is in the pudding, below is the brief recap of goings-on in El Paso, Texas that I provided to my players after our fifth session.
 For context, session one was character creation; we did start-of-session moves for sessions two and five (rather than every session); and our sessions are 3 hours tops, usually more like 2-2.5 hours.

 Ignore the specifics and think broad — just look how much stuff is happening all over the city after this little play (bold names are PCs):